 Eurelectric, the Brussels utility lobby group, said while its members expect energy trades relating directly to the volume of physical power production will be exempted from the most onerous rules, it’s not clear whether additional hedging trades will be.

 The “major part” of EON’s trading activities and volumes are related to so-called asset optimization and hedging, Jamee Majid, a spokesman for the Dusseldorf-based company’s trading unit said by e-mail.
-The remainder is so called proprietary trading, which is investing its own money in buying and selling of energy contracts for profit, he said.
+The remainder is so-called proprietary trading, which is investing its own money in buying and selling of energy contracts for profit, he said.
 EON’s proprietary energy trading broke even in the first nine months of this year, compared with a loss of 66 million euros ($89 million) in the year-earlier period.

 If Stockholm-based Vattenfall can’t sell electricity on OTC markets, “but entirely had to go through clearing houses, then we are definitely running into hundreds of millions of additional capital requirements,” Vattenfall’s Asplin said in a phone interview.
 “This could probably add up to a single-digit billion euro amount” for Vattenfall, he said.

 Power generators argue that most of their trading should be exempted from the new financial rules because those transactions are related directly to making electricity and do not constitute a risk to wider markets, said Marco Foresti, an adviser on energy markets for Eurelectric, the Brussels-based utility industry lobby group.